al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 ---

-### Do a plan
+### Do a Plan

 Take into account the above rules of thumb to define a plan on how to tackle:

  - What to study
-   - Look at the ideal end goals, deconstruct the area - to define what to study
+   - Look at the end goals and deconstruct - to define what to study
-   - Apply 80/20 selection and MED
+   - Select: apply 80/20 rule for selection and MED
    - Find ideal the material, interview Pro's

  - When to study it & Expected Outcomes